Most Famous Tennis Logos

 Logo Babolat

 The French brand Babolat has a rich history, initially producing tennis strings.
 The company was the first to introduce natural strings, transforming the sport into a new art form.
 Its name frequently appears on center courts, and legends of global tennis use its equipment.
-The logo is based on two stripes forming stylized tennis strings.
-The blue color is associated with quality.
-These strings have become a hallmark for professionals winning at prestigious tournaments.
-Every tennis player knows this emblem on sports stars’ rackets and inspires millions of enthusiasts worldwide.
+The Babolat logo features two stripes that form a stylized tennis string.
+The color blue is often associated with qualities such as quality and reliability.
+These strings have become a hallmark of professionals who win prestigious tournaments.
+Every tennis player knows this emblem on sports stars’ rackets and is inspired by it, as it has millions of enthusiasts worldwide.

 Adidas